elliemcavoy/zolsha-order-online/testing.md

 <li><b>View all of the current days orders including the postcode and price. </b></li><br>
 <img src="">
 <ul>
+<li>After logging in as the admin user & visiting the Restaurant Dashboard, if there are any orders that have been placed on the current date they are displayed in a table on this page.</li>
+<li>The table displays the order time, order number, price & postcode for each order. </li>
+<li>If there are no orders that have been made on the current date, there is just a message advising the user that there are no orders yet. </li>

 </ul>
 <li><b>View all of the current days table reservations in details with the time and number of people shown. </b></li><br>
 <img src="">
 <ul>
+<li>After logging in as the admin user & visiting the Restaurant Dashboard, if there are any reservations for dining in on the current date they are displayed in a table on this page.</li>
+<li>The table shows the customer name, the time of the reservation & the number of people.</li>
+<li>If there are no table reservation for the current date, there is a message advising the user that there are no reservations for today.</li>
 </ul>
 </ol>